vijayadityacoder/Data-Analysis-Dashboard-Hero/README.md

 - **Average Sale Price** – The average price of sold vehicles.
 - **Revenue by Model Type** – Breakdown of revenue for each two-wheeler model.
 - **Revenue Split by Payment Method** – Analysis of how customers are paying (cash, credit, financing, etc.).
+- **Repeat Purchase Rate** – The customer who purchased vehicle more than once.

 ## 🔧 Tools & Technologies Used

-- **Power BI / Tableau** – For data visualization and interactive dashboard creation.
+- **Power BI** – For data visualization and interactive dashboard creation.
 - **SQL** – For data extraction and querying relevant insights.
 - **Excel** – For data cleaning and pre-processing.
-- **Python (Pandas, NumPy, Matplotlib, Seaborn)** – For additional data analysis and visualization.

 ## 📂 Dataset